becem-gharbi/nuxt-directus/README.md

 ## Graphql

-The module uses [nuxt-apollo](https://github.com/becem-gharbi/nuxt-apollo) for Graphql data fetching with authorization.
-Please refer to docs for API usage.
+The module uses [nuxt-apollo](https://github.com/becem-gharbi/nuxt-apollo) for Graphql data fetching with auto refresh of access token.
+Please refer to docs for API usage and DX optimizations.
-To use graphql subscription, please make sure to set:
+To use graphql subscription make sure to set

 - `WEBSOCKETS_ENABLED` env to `true`
 - `WEBSOCKETS_GRAPHQL_ENABLED` env to `true`

-## Usage
+## Auth

+The module has `useDirectusAuth` composable for handling authentication with cookie based storage.
+It expose these methods

+- `login` login with email/password and redirect to login page
+- `logout` logout, clear storage and redirect to logout page
+- `fetchUser` call to refetch and refresh `user` state
+- `loginWithProvider` login with SSO provider and redirect to login page on success and callback page otherwise
+- `getToken` get a fresh access token means it will be refreshed on expiration
+- `requestPasswordReset`
+- `resetPassword`

 For protecting page routes, 2 possible approachs can be used: